DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** CSS Grid is getting less obscure everyday.
 I plan to build more webpages using it along with Flexbox, and employ React to design simple apps.

+### Day 98: 2018 November 18th

+**Today's Progress**: Delivered another project to FCC, and now starting the D3.js (which looks very interesting) section there.
+I'm also adding/replacing content in my portfolio website.

+**Thoughts:** I plan to complete all the Udemy Courses I have pending in a couple of months, and in the meanwhile I will continue with my own projects.